plumber-cd/runtainer/README.md

 #### Windows Native

-- Docker for Desktop: :x: (it would work but Docker VM uses `/mnt/host` instead of just `/mnt` - RT will figure out detecting that automatically)
+- Docker for Desktop: :x: (it would work but Docker VM uses `/mnt/host` instead of just `/mnt` - RT will have to figure out detecting that automatically - it can be fixed)
 - WSL2+K3s: :x: (seems like k3s required systemd which is missing in Ubuntu WSL2)
 - Rancher Desktop: :white_check_mark: